 Is the NuvaRing safe?

-Can I use NuvaRing?
+Who can’t use NuvaRing?

-Like any medication, NuvaRing isn’t for everyone.
+Like all medicines, NuvaRing isn’t for everyone.

 Also avoid using the ring if you’ve had any of these health problems: